 For cost-conscious keepers of the public purse, however, the Christmas pudding could still be a source of contention.
 At a meeting of the Newark Board of Guardians in December 1896, a heated debate ensued when it was revealed that a pudding for twenty-five inmates of the workhouse infirmary was to use 35lb of currants, 21lb of sugar, 30 eggs, and 20lb of raisins.
 One Board member calculated this would amount to 4lb of pudding per head whereas half that amount would surely suffice.
 However, a motion to reduce the quantities was declared out of order when it was pointed out the ingredients had been passed without comment at a previous meeting.

-By the 1920s, most workhouses were on Santa's visiting list as illustrated by the lovely picture below of the Tarvin workhouse kindly contributed by Steve Martin.
+The picture below of the Tarvin workhouse was kindly contributed by Steve Martin.
 The small boy is Steve's father Chris, son of the workhouse Master and Matron.
 The institution's GP, Dr W. Woodruff, is at the left of the picture.

 - Webb, Sidney & Beatrice (1910) English Poor Law Policy (London: Longman's, Green and Co.)